jakub-zawislak/formex_ecto/README.md

 There is a callback `changeset_after_create_callback`.
 Examples:

-## Registration
+## Add something to an user during registration

-You can add additional changes that will be executed during registration
+You can add additional changes while user creation, such as hash of a password.

 ```elixir
 def build_form(form) do